dtomicevic/neo4jperf-guide/docs/indexing.md

 One more thing to keep in mind, if the database has multiple nodes with different labels, let's assume that our nodes have labels `FooBar`, `Foo`, and `Bar`.
 Neo4j will automatically create the index for each of those labels, and you will be able to make somewhat performant queries.

 Neo4j has a lot of information in indexes.
-Feel free to jump to their official [docs](https://neo4j.com/docs/cypher-manual/current/indexes-for-search-performance/)for more information on indexes.
+Feel free to jump to their official [docs](https://neo4j.com/docs/cypher-manual/current/indexes-for-search-performance/) for more information on indexes.